15minutOdmora/Speedometer/README.md

 Knowing it works I can then set the other settings.
 I know the Tapo cam records in 15 fps, and I'd like the windows to be resized to (640, 360) wich is the preset.
 Objects are moving horizontally so I don't need to rotate the video.

 The Region Of Interest(roi for short) is automatically set to the whole frame, but in this case we only need to look at the road.
 We can set the roi by using the select_roi method, this will then open a window where we can set the roi rectangle using a mouse.
-Setting the save parameter to true will save the roi to a json file we can use later(so we dont have to always set the roi, or write it by hand)
+Setting the save parameter to True will save the roi to a json file we can use later(so we dont have to always set the roi, or write it by hand)

 ```python
 # main.py file